Norman Osborn (2002 film series character): Concept and creation

-The Green Goblin was originally created by writer Stan Lee and artist Steve Ditko, first appearing in The Amazing Spider-Man #14 (July 1964) as a character without a human identity unlike other Spider-Man villains, but the issue had suggested his identity would be revealed in the future; the Goblin revealed himself as Norman Osborn at the end of The Amazing Spider-Man #39 (June 1966), the first of a two-part story arc.
-The Goblin became one of Spider-Man's most popular enemies during the 1960s and was eventually killed off in the second part of "The Night Gwen Stacy Died" storyline (July 1973).
-The character resurfaces in The Clone Saga and has been adapted into other media separate from comics.
+The Green Goblin was originally a comic book character created by writer Stan Lee and artist Steve Ditko.
+He first appeared in The Amazing Spider-Man #14 (1964) as a character without a human identity like other Spider-Man villains.
+However, the comic suggested his identity would be revealed in the future, and at the end of The Amazing Spider-Man #39 (1966), the Goblin revealed himself as Norman Osborn.
+The Goblin became one of Spider-Man's most popular enemies during the 1960s and eventually died in the second part of "The Night Gwen Stacy Died" storyline (1973).
+The character resurfaced in The Clone Saga and has been adapted into other media beyond comics.